codio-templates/hello-turtle-c-/.guides/content/Data-Types--Boolean-84eb.md

 ---

 ## Boolean
 A boolean variable can only take on the value of `true` or `false`.
 You will see how boolean values are used when we talk about conditionals and while loops.
-Add the code below and `TRY IT`.
+Copy the code below and `TRY IT`.

 ```c++
 bool thisIsFun = true;